msotoodeh/curve25519/README.md

 Second configurable switch controls usage of TSC (Time Stamp Counter).
 It is only used as a high resolution timer for performance measurements.
 You need to turn ECP_NO_TSC switch on if your target does not support it.

+For building the library using the assembly sources, two assemblers are currently
+supported: Microsoft Assembler (Windows) and NASM (Windows/Linux).
+NASM can be downloaded from: http://www.nasm.us/pub/nasm/releasebuilds/2.11.08/

+- For Windows platforms, open windows/EC25519.sln using Visual Studio 2010 and build Asm64Test project for x64 configuration.
+  You also have the option of using Mingw and nasm on windows platforms,
+- For Linux platforms, Ubuntu has been tested so far.
+For X86 assembly support you need to install nasm first and then run: 'make asm' from project root.
+  Output files will be created in asm64/build/test64.